 Zwingli took his pastoral duties most seriously, writing that they "inspired in me more fear than joy, because I knew, and I remain convinced, that I would give an account of the blood of the sheep which would perish as a consequence of my carelessness."

 Earlier, on behalf of 11 other priests, Zwingli had written to the Bishop of Constance seeking permission for priests to marry.
 This the Bishop had refused.
 Now, after 2 years of secret marriage, Ulrich married Anna Reinhart, a young widow with 3 children.
 Ulrich and Anna Zwingli were blessed with another 3 children in their marriage.

 Grace could not be bought or sold.
-Zwingli confessed his own sins publically, including an affair with a nun while a priest in Einsiedeln, and declared Christ’s saving grace to be sufficient for the salvation of all who truly repent.
-Zurich’s freedom loving city, known for their efficient army and love of political independence, found themselves drawn to this dynamic preacher and Reformer.
+Zwingli confessed his own sins publically, including an affair with a nun while a priest in Einsiedeln, and declared Christ's saving grace to be sufficient for the salvation of all who truly repent.
+Zürich's freedom-loving city, known for its efficient army and love of political independence, found itself drawn to this dynamic preacher and Reformer.

 It is unfortunate that attempts to bring about a unity between the Swiss and the German Reformations failed.
 Prince Philip of Hesse, in his attempt to bring about a political alliance of Protestant states, sponsored the Marburg Colloquy between Martin Luther and Ulrich Zwingli.
 This historic meeting was held at Prince Philip's castle at Marburg.
 Although Zwingli and Luther agreed quickly on 14 Articles of Faith, there was sharp disagreement on the 15th Article - concerning the Lord's Supper.